 - Fifth, if there are property, assets, a pension, debts, or anything else that you need divided, or if you need financial support from your spouse, then these issues may have to be dealt with during the divorce or else you may lose your chance to deal with these issues.
 The issues may be worked out during settlement negotiations and incorporated into the divorce decree or in a series of court hearings during the divorce.
 Custody and child support may also be decided as part of your divorce.

 Where can I find additional information about divorce?

 We hope the following links to outside sources may be helpful.
 Please note that WomensLaw has no relationship with any of these organizations and so we cannot vouch for the accuracy of the information contained on their websites.

-Kansas Bar Association provides information on divorce, including grounds for divorce in Kansas, alimony, and residency requirements.
+Kansas Bar Association provides information on divorce and common law marriage.

 Kansas Legal Services has a manual called Divorce 101, How to Plan and Prepare for a Divorce Action, which you may find useful especially if you want to file for a divorce without an attorney’s help.

 The Kansas Judicial Council has links to divorce forms for both those individuals with minor children and those without minor children.

 You will find more information about divorce, including the risks of taking your children out of state while a divorce is pending, on our general Divorce page.
 To watch brief videos about divorce in Spanish with English sub-titles, go to our Videos page.
 Lastly, learn more about the court process on our Preparing for Court – By Yourself page.